-Dr. Joel Ramirez from MedSchoolCoach details what students can expect on USMLE exam Test Day, and provides tips for how they can prepare and succeed with the very same USMLE Step 1 preparation schedule he used.
+Dr. Joel Ramirez from MedSchoolCoach details what future physicians can expect on USMLE exam Test Day, and provides tips for how they can prepare and succeed with the very same USMLE Step 1 preparation schedule he used.

 Watch the video below and find out!